common name: small carpenter bees

 Mitchell (1962) described the subspecies Ceratina dupla floridanus from Florida, but Daly (1973) synonymized it simply as a more densely punctate, and brighter blue population of the typical eastern Ceratina dupla.

 At various times, carpenter bees have been placed in the families Anthophoridae, Xylocopidae or Apidae.
-Hurd and Moure (1963) traced the history of the placement of these bees in various families.
-However, the most recent placement is within the Apidae (Krombein 1967).
+Hurd and Moure (1963) traced the taxonomic history of these bees, with the most recent placement within Apidae (Krombein 1967).
 This family is characterized, in part, by the jugal lobe of the hindwing being absent or shorter than the submedian cell and by the forewing having three submarginal cells.